-PROGRAM DESCRIPTION: The Associate in Science Degree in Physics is designed to give students the background that four year colleges require for their own undergraduate preparation.
-Physics is the study of all physical phenomena and utilizes skills such as mathematics, analysis, software, and clear communications.
-It explores classical and modern physics including questions such as how did the universe start?
-How will it end?
-What is a black hole?
-Is time travel possible?
+PROGRAM DESCRIPTION: The Associate in Science Degree in Physics is a program giving students the background that four-year colleges require for their own undergraduate preparation.
+Physics is the foundation of modern science; it is the major for a passion of understanding how things work as well as enjoying scientific experiments and mathematics.
+Physics is the science concerned with investigating and understanding the basic laws of nature from the domain of the very small subatomic particles to the very large astronomical objects and everything in between.
 Physics graduates find employment in diverse occupations such as research, medicine, software design, and finance.
 Physicists are involved in many fields of study including Research and Development, Aerospace and Defense, Design and Production, Medical Physics, Astronomy and Astrophysics, Geophysics, Meteorology, and Education.
-Physics spans dimensions from that of the nucleus of an atom to the Universe itself.
-It is the science behind the innovations and technological advances of the future.
-The semester-by-semester plans described below are general guidance.
+Physics is the science behind innovations and technological advances of the future.
+The semester-by-semester plans described below are general guidelines.
 Students should work closely with their academic advisors to develop a plan that best meets their own individual needs and goals.